Water supply and assets

 Water supply networks

-There are three water supply networks in the Tweed Shire.
+There are three water supply networks in the Tweed.
 The major network supplies Tweed Heads and surrounds, the Tweed Coast and the Murwillumbah district.
 While two small networks supply the rural villages of Tyalgum and Uki.

 These are normally large diameter mains that transfer water from plant to reservoir; pump station to reservoir, or reservoir to reservoir.
 They do not normally have water connections on these mains.